watkajtys/squidbot/docs/Module_6_ROS2_Migration.md

-# Module 6: The ROS2 Migration
+# Module 6: The ROS 2 Migration
 **"Welcome to the Industry Standard."**

 Up to this point, we have written "Bare Metal" Python scripts.
 This works for simple projects, but it doesn't scale.
 If you want 10 different algorithms to talk to each other without crashing, you need a Middleware.
-We use **Robot Operating System 2 (ROS2)**.
+We use **Robot Operating System 2 (ROS 2)**.

 ---